isaacward1/mal-sandbox/README.md

     var6="8888"         # python http.server port

-    sudo ufw allow out on $var1 from any to $var2 comment '(mal) allow to NAT-gateway only (for internet access)' sudo ufw deny out on $var1 from any to any comment '(mal) Isolate mal-NAT' sudo ufw allow in on $var3 from $var5 to $var4 port $var6 proto tcp comment '(mal) allow to host python http.server' sudo ufw deny out on $var3 from any to any comment '(mal) Isolate mal-host-only'
+    sudo ufw allow out on $var1 from any to $var2 comment '(mal) allow to NAT-gateway only (for internet access)' sudo ufw allow in on $var3 from $var5 to $var4 port $var6 proto tcp comment '(mal) allow to host python http.server' sudo ufw allow out on $var3 from $var4 to $var5 port $var6 proto tcp comment '(mal) allow to guest python http.server' sudo ufw deny out on $var1 from any to any comment '(mal) Isolate mal-NAT' sudo ufw deny out on $var3 from any to any comment '(mal) Isolate mal-host-only'

 <br>